-The Company has recorded a valuation allowance against its United States deferred tax assets in each of the years ended December 31, 2013 and 2012 because the Company's management believes that it is more likely than not that these assets will not be realized.
-The valuation allowance increased by \$1,156,590 and \$1,748,810 during the year ended December 31, 2013 and 2012, respectively, primarily as a result of net operating losses.
+The Company has recorded a valuation allowance against its United States deferred tax assets in each of the years ended December 31, 2014 and 2013 because the Company's management believes that it is more likely than not that these assets will not be realized.
+The valuation allowance increased by \$1,311,700 and \$1,156,590 during the year ended December 31, 2014 and 2013, respectively, primarily as a result of net operating losses.

-As of December 31, 2013, the Company had no unrecognized tax benefits or related interest and penalties accrued.
-The Company will recognize interest and penalties related to uncertain tax positions in income tax expense.
+As of December 31, 2014, the Company had no unrecognized tax benefits or related interest and penalties accrued.
+The Company will recognize interest and penalties related to tax positions in income tax expense.
 The Company has not, as yet, conducted a study of R&D credit carryforwards.
 This study may result in an adjustment to the Company's R&D credit carryforwards, however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position.